Spectralon: Characteristics

-The Lambertian reflectance arises from the material's surface and immediate subsurface structure.
+Its Lambertian reflectance arises from the material's surface and immediate subsurface structure.
 The porous network of thermoplastic produces multiple reflections in the first few tenths of a millimeter.
 Spectralon can partially depolarize the light it reflects, but this effect decreases at high incidence angles.
-Although it is extremely hydrophobic, this open structure readily absorbs non-polar solvents, greases and oils.
+Although it is extremely hydrophobic, this open structure readily absorbs nonpolar solvents, greases and oils.
 Impurities are difficult to remove from Spectralon; thus, the material should be kept free from contaminants to maintain its reflectance properties.